 If you are really interested in this stuff, nothing beats reading the real thing.
 They’re not too hard to find if you’re persistent.
 To give you a head start, I’ve included a Resources page with some suggestions on how to find old Lampoon stuff.
 Please refrain from sending me queries regarding back issues or other items.
 I’m not a dealer or an expert on collecting.

-If you have a question regarding which issue such-and-such article appeared in, I will reply if I know the answer.
+If you have a question regarding which issue such-and-such article appeared in, I will reply if I know the answer, and also post it on the Answers page.
 I have quite a bit of useless information about National Lampoon in my head, so it’s worth a shot.
-But, if you don’t hear from me within a day or so, it means I don’t know the answer.
+If I don’t know the answer, I’ll post it on the Answers page as “unanswered” in hopes that someone else will respond (and they often do).
 I used to look up things for people, but I have better things to do with my time.
 Also, I can not accept requests for scans or copies of articles, etc.

 So sit back, crack open a beer, get comfortable, and enjoy the best years of the National Lampoon.
 And if your boss happens to walk by, just press the Panic Button*, and you’ll be whisked away to a more reputable location on the Web.
 (You’ll have to explain the rest.
 Sorry.)